Contract Specialist V (Contract Manager)

-- Ability to establish and maintain effective and cordial working relationships at all organizational levels, including agency management, direct supervisors, co-workers, and internal and external customers.
+- Ability to establish and maintain effective and cordial working relationships at all organizational levels, including agency management, direct supervisors, co-workers, internal and external customers.

 - Ability to work independently and as part of a team, and to support and contribute to a cohesive team environment.